peter88213/yw2md/docs/usage.md

 ## Usage

-It is recommended to create a link on the desktop.

-You can either

-- launch the program by double-clicking on the program/link icon, or
+### Intended usage

-- launch the program by dragging a source file and dropping it on the program/link icon.
+The included installation script prompts you to create a shortcut on the desktop.
+You can launch the program by dragging a yWriter project file and dropping it on the shortcut icon.

+### Command line usage

+Alternatively, you can

+- launch the program on the command line passing the yWriter project file as an argument, or
+- launch the program via a batch file.

 ### Options